 -

-People who got late texts felt less chemistry and less desire to meet again. ________ they also saw the sender as less dependable.
+People who got late texts felt less chemistry and less desire to meet again. they also saw the sender as less dependable.

 As a result, / However, / Furthermore, / For example,